Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 SaaS customer analytics is how SaaS businesses monitor and track data to make business decisions.

-Let's describe why your SaaS business needs customer analytics:
+Let's describe why your SaaS business needs audience analytics:

 Identify growth blockers

-A significant benefit of using customer analytics tools in SaaS companies is that you can discover restrictions that prevent the business from achieving growth.
+A significant benefit of using customer analytics tools in SaaS companies is that they help identify constraints that prevent the business from achieving growth.

 Is it possible to do this using an analytical dashboard?
 Yes, if it shows accurate metrics.